 Projections and Forecasts

-If there's one thing we learned in the past few years, is that one of the best tools you have to in order to operate and execute in the present is being able to forecast what the future will look like.
+If there's one thing we learned in the past few years, it's that one of the best tools you have in order to operate and execute in the present is being able to forecast what the future will look like.